rca/compose-flow/README.md

 compose-flow -e prod publish
 ```

-Behind the scenes a unique version is generated for your Docker Image using `git tag`, for example `1.3.0-3-gf67c2b8-compose-flow`.
+Behind the scenes a unique version is generated for your Docker Image using `git tag`, for example, `1.3.0-3-gf67c2b8-compose-flow`.
 The unique docker image is used in your deployment by simply specifying the docker image as a variable in your compose file, for instance:

 ```
 version: '3.3'